- ICH GCP

 Patients will be randomized to one of the four treatment arms and initiate treatment prior to surgery, according to treatment assignment.

-The pre-surgical dose (neoadjuvant treatment) will be double-blinded.
+The pre-surgical dose (neoadjuvant treatment) will be double-blinded, to minimize dropouts.
 A total of 10 patients will be allocated to each one of the following groups in a blinded fashion, approximately two weeks before surgery:

-Following surgery, all patients (N=40) will initiate treatment with the combination of AB154 and AB122.
+Two to six weeks, following surgery, all patients (N=46) will be re-screened and if still eligible will initiate treatment with the combination of domvanalimab and zimberelimab.

 Study Type